Chirag-ahir/SFC-Preparation/README.md

 What is Asset?<br>
 An asset is a record that represents a product that a customer has purchased.

+What is data export service?<br>
+Data Export Service is a tool that allows you to export your organization's data to a set of comma-separated values (CSV) files and store them in a backup location of your choice.
+You can schedule this service to run weekly or monthly and receive an email notification when your files are ready to download.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>